Bull doge! Dogecoin soars as Trump announces a government efficiency group nicknamed DOGE

 At first, it was seen as a joke.
 But over time, dogecoin has amassed a group of fans who have periodically sent its price soaring.
 Like other cryptocurrencies, supporters say it could be used to buy and sell things on the internet without having to worry about a central bank or government affecting how many are in circulation.

 One dogecoin — which is pronounced dohj-coin — was worth less than 16 cents just before Election Day.
-It's since more than doubled to roughly 41.5 cents, as of midday Wednesday, according to CoinDesk.
+It's since more than doubled to nearly 38 cents, as of Wednesday afternoon, according to CoinDesk.
+It briefly got above 43 cents earlier Wednesday.

 Excitement is racing because Trump has embraced crypto and said he wants the United States to be the “crypto capital of the planet” and create a bitcoin “strategic reserve.”